land-rover/spatial-flow-network-analysis/README.md

 Sekulic, Long, and Demsar (2021) offer a number of statistics for characterizing patterns of movement in a community.
 Many of these are derived from the distribution of a community's edge bearings, which quantify the directional relationship between any two nodes connected by an edge.
 ![](https://i.ibb.co/6w91qsn/bearing.png)

-If the standard deviation of the distribution of edge bearings is small, all of a community's edges point in roughly the same direction.
+If the standard deviation of the distribution of edge bearings is small, all of that community's edges point in roughly the same direction.
 Sekulic, Long, and Demsar (2021) use this fact to distinguish directionally homogenous "movement-based" communities from "place-based" communities where there is no specific direction to the movements.

-Since we deliberatley have chosen to analyze edges that connect DC-based nodes to Baltimore-based nodes, the communities we study are movement-based and the corresponding range of edge standard deviations is small.
+Since we deliberatley have chosen to analyze edges that connect DC-based nodes to Baltimore-based nodes, the communities we study are generally movement-based and the corresponding range of edge standard deviations is small.

 In fact, among the 5,796 non-trivial communities, the smallest bearing standard deviation is 0.01 and the largest is 1.76.
 Both measurements indicate communities with a slender convex hull, as shown below in Figures 1 and 2, respectively.
 (Our reference community has a bearing standard deviation of 0.27.)